FHIR/GoFSH/README.md

 * Security Information: The GoFSH Security Information can be found in [SECURITY.md](SECURITY.md).
 * Compliance Information: GoFSH supports importing FHIR R4, FHIR R4B, and FHIR R5 artifacts.
 GoFSH assumes valid FHIR inputs.
 If invalid FHIR artifacts are provided as input, GoFSH may report errors and/or create invalid FSH.
 The GoFSH source code includes a comprehensive suite of unit tests to test GoFSH's own behavior and compliance with FHIR, which can be found in the [test](test) directory.

+# GoFSH User Instructions

-# Installation for GoFSH Users
+## Installation for GoFSH Users

 GoFSH requires [Node.js](https://nodejs.org/) to be installed on the user's system.
 Users should install Node.js 18.
 Although previous versions of Node.js may work, they are not officially supported.